-To prepare for your Burning Man adventure, make sure to familiarize yourself with the Terms and Conditions to ensure you don’t accidentally break any rules.
+To prepare for your Burning Man adventure, make sure to familiarize yourself with the Terms and Conditions.
+That way you can ensure you don’t accidentally break any rules.

 Even though you probably have visions of drug-addled hippies happily wandering the desert, you should be aware that all laws still apply at Burning Man.
-There are plain-clothed policemen at the event and if you’re caught with illegal drugs you’ll be fined and kicked out of Burning Man in the best-case scenario.
+Plain-clothed policemen attend the event and if you’re caught with illegal drugs you’ll be fined and kicked out of Burning Man in the best-case scenario.
 And you may even wind up spending some time in jail.

-Drinking and driving is both illegal and extremely dangerous at Burning Man.
+Drinking and driving are both illegal and extremely dangerous at Burning Man.
 Plan on staying sober for the drive into Black Rock City, parking your vehicle, and leaving it parked until you leave.